Strasserism: Gregor Strasser

-Although historical consensus, based on Strasser's own statements, indicates he never intended to split the Nazi Party, his openness to compromise was denounced by Hitler's inner circle as disloyalty.
-Despite his strategic disagreements with Hitler, Strasser retained a remarkable personal loyalty to him.
-His goal was to persuade Hitler to accept what he saw as the only realistic path to power.
-Stachura notes that Strasser, while dismissing the quasi-mystical Führer-cult, appeared to have been captivated by Hitler's personality, becoming one of the "most unsuspecting victims of the Führer-myth."
+Although historical consensus indicates that Strasser never intended to betray or split the Nazi Party, his openness to compromise was denounced by Hitler's inner circle as disloyalty.
+Despite his disagreements with Hitler on strategic issues, Strasser retained a remarkable and almost paradoxical personal loyalty to him.
+He only wanted to persuade Hitler to accept what he saw as the only realistic path to power.
+He was the only senior Nazi who privately addressed Hitler as "Chief" or "P.G."
+(Parteigenosse) rather than "Führer," priding himself on rejecting the quasi-mystical cult.
+Yet, as Stachura notes, Strasser was still captivated by Hitler's personality and become one of the "most unsuspecting victims of the Führer-myth."